Skaarj7/Machine-Learning-Portfolio/README.md

 	In this Notebook I covered the basics of how supervised binary & multiclass classification works.
 I got everything I cover in this notebook from the book "Hands-On Machine Learning with Scikit_learn & Tensorflow" from Aurelien Geron.
 I explained every concept in my own words and wrote the code again by myself.
 I used the famous mnist dataset, which contains 70,000 images of handwritten digits.

-If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at niklas.donges@code.berlin.
+If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, write an email at niklas.donges@code.berlin.